 Be Careful About High MERV Ratings

-Think about it this way, the most efficient ‘filter’ would equivalent to a piece of plywood that would just trap ALL contaminants and all the air from getting into your Shreveport home.
+Look at it this way, the most efficient ‘filter’ would equivalent to a piece of plywood that would just trap ALL contaminants and all the air from getting into your Shreveport home.
 That's definitely the “best” air filtration, but would also be like living in a box.

 Filtration has changed greatly over the past several years.
 Originally, home air filters were used in the furnace or air handler only to protect the comfort equipment itself.
 The story is different today.
-Shreveport area homeowners expect their air filter to save loved ones from a whole host of harmful pollutants, dust mites, and even prevent the need for dusting.
+Shreveport area homeowners expect their air filter to save kids from a whole host of harmful pollutants, dust mites, and even prevent the need for dusting.
 Dare to dream!